redis/redis-doc/topics/sentinel-spec.md

-Redis Sentinel does not use any proxy: clients reconfiguration is performed running user-provided executables (for instance a shell script or a Python program) in an user setup specific way.
+Redis Sentinel does not use any proxy: clients reconfiguration is performed running user-provided executables (for instance a shell script or a Python program) in a user setup specific way.

 In what form it will be shipped
 ===